top of page

 Clarity can create regret.

-But regret doesn’t mean you were foolish.
+But regret does not mean you were foolish.

 It means you’ve evolved.

-The Shame Loop
+The Shame Loop That Keeps You Stuck

 But shame keeps you stuck in the past.
-Compassion moves you forward.

 Probably not.